stepper1029/Reversi/info/EXTRACREDIT.md

 ## Level 1:
 We implemented level 1 by creating an abstract model class called AbstractModel and making our HexReversi and SquareReversi classes extend this class.
-We also had to include a new SquareCell class, which implements our ReversiCell interface as well as a new SquareBoard class. .
+We also had to include a new SquareCell class, which implements our ReversiCell interface as well as a new SquareBoard class.
+Tests for this can be found in the test package.
+Package-private methods are tested in the PackagePrivateSquareModelTests class, and other methods are tested within the TestSquareModel class.

 ## Level 2:
 We implemented level 2 by abstracting our board panel which is now extended by the classes HexPanel